surniaulula/wpsso/readme.txt

 = 3.40.1-2 =

-(2017/02/26) Added a missing hook to load the network admin menu objects.
+(2017/02/27) Added a missing hook to load the network admin menu objects.
+Delayed plugin init to allow custom post types to be defined first.

 = 3.40.0-1 =